ahoymarcus/nextjs-myjs-tech-blog/articles/web-servers-overview-2022-03-20.md

 There is also the Apache Logging, that can provide detailed information that helps to detect common issues with the web server, and in order to create access logs, mod_log_configmodule must be enabled.

-Three directives available in Apache config file:
+Three directives available in Apache config file about logs:

 1. **TransferLog**: creating a log file.
 2. **LogFormat**: Specifying a custom format.